 Anthropology (AA Degree)

 The Associate of Arts degree in Anthropology is designed as and offers the CCC student comprehensive preparation for transfer to the Anthropology bachelor's degree at all Arizona public universities.
 This degree provides a comprehensive introduction to the discipline and all its subfields.
-Students completing this degree will transfer 61-64 credits to all Arizona public universities.
-Requirements differ significantly among state universities.
-Students should see an advisor to plan their program of study to avoid possible transfer difficulties.
+Students completing this degree will transfer a minimum of 60 credits to all Arizona public universities.

 |All AGEC coursework must be selected from the approved AGEC list.|